mulle-sde/mulle-match/README.md

 #### 2. The filename is matched against the pattern files in the  `ignore.d` folder

 The files in the folder are called *pattern files*.
-Each *pattern file* contains a sequence of *rules*.
-If the filename matches all *rules*, then *pattern file* is matched.
+Each *patternfile* contains a sequence of *rules*.
+If the filename matches all *rules*, then *patternfile* is matched.
 In the case of `ignore.d`, this means that filename will be ignored and no further processing is needed.

 #### 3. The filename is matched against the pattern files in the `match.d` folder

 This is the same as how filename is matched against `ignore.d`.
-The obvious difference being, that a matching *pattern file* now means a successful match.
+The obvious difference being, that a matching *patternfile* now means a successful match.

 ### Pattern file - naming scheme

-The filename of a *pattern file* must begin with a number of digits followed by a minus a *type* identifier and two more minus.
+The filename of a *patternfile* must begin with a number of digits followed by a minus a *type* identifier and two more minus.
 After the two minus there may be an optional *category* identifier.

 > The digits are used for sorting.
 All files inside a folder should have the same
 > number of leading digits.
-Then the *pattern file*.
+Then the *patternfile*.

 e.g. 00-header--private.